An SMSF needs its own bank account. We provide access to the Macquarie Cash Management Account (CMA) for the following reasons:

 Separation of assets means that assets, accounts and investments of an SMSF must be in the name of the trustee of the fund on behalf of the SMSF and cannot be mixed or intertwined with assets and investments of the members / trustees of the fund.
 If a trustee fails to keep assets of an SMSF separate the breach of the regulations must be reported to the ATO by the independent auditor of the fund.
 The trustee(s) could be personally fined or in extreme cases the ATO may deem the fund non-complying.

 Quite simply there is extra work involved to take care of all the accounting and auditing for an SMSF running both ASX and US stocks (or crypto) whereas if your SMSF only holds one asset type, there is less work and less reporting.

-The brokerage account for your SMSF runs side-by-side your cash account.
-Grow recommends Stake for US stocks and ETFs because of the following great features:
+The brokerage account for your SMSF runs side-by-side with your cash account.

-While the Macquarie account acts as the cash hub for your SMSF, Stake acts as the investment platform.
-Transferring funds between Macquarie and Stake is quick and easy.
-The combination of Macquarie and Stake ensures your SMSF is future proof if you want the option of adding property and other assets in the future.
+While the Macquarie account acts as the cash hub for your SMSF, your chosen brokerage account acts as the investment platform.
+Transferring funds between Macquarie and your broker is quick and easy.
+The combination of Macquarie and your broker ensures your SMSF is future-proof if you want the option of adding property and other assets in the future.

 The set-up fees for a new SMSF are as follows:

 Grow SMSF intentionally DOES NOT offer ‘FREE’ SMSF establishment to ensure we provide you with the best possible upfront support and service you deserve.
 You can set up a new SMSF with Grow here: Set up an SMSF